 Derivative Instruments.
-CenterPoint Energy enters into certain derivative instruments to mitigate the effects of commodity price movements.
+CERC enters into certain derivative instruments to mitigate the effects of commodity price movements.
 Certain financial instruments used to hedge portions of the natural gas inventory of the Energy Services business segment are designated as fair value hedges for accounting purposes.
 All other financial instruments do not qualify or are not designated as cash flow or fair value hedges.

 Weather Hedges.
-CenterPoint Energy has weather normalization or other rate mechanisms that mitigate the impact of weather on NGD in Arkansas, Louisiana, Mississippi, Minnesota and Oklahoma.
-NGD and electric operations in Texas do not have such mechanisms, although fixed customer charges are historically higher in Texas for NGD compared to CenterPoint Energy's other jurisdictions.
-As a result, fluctuations from normal weather may have a positive or negative effect on NGD's results in Texas and on Houston Electric's results in its service territory.
+CERC has weather normalization or other rate mechanisms that mitigate the impact of weather on NGD in Arkansas, Louisiana, Mississippi, Minnesota and Oklahoma.
+NGD in Texas does not have such mechanisms, although fixed customer charges are historically higher in Texas for NGD compared to CERC's other jurisdictions.
+As a result, fluctuations from normal weather may have a positive or negative effect on NGD's results in Texas.